1jour1vin

 Wine rated (2022 guide) 92/100

-Aromas of black fruits, chocolate, crushed nuts, black licorice and cedar wood.
+It has aromas of black fruit, chocolate, crushed nuts, black licorice, and cedar wood.
 Medium-bodied, with firm, mellow tannins.
-Taut and tonic, with a polished finish and notes of crushed stone and walnut shells on the finish.
+It is taut and lively, with a polished finish and notes of crushed stone and walnut shells on the palate.
 Excellent for a second wine.
-Try it after 2025.
+Try after 2025.

 Le Figaro vins